jruby/jrubyfx/README.md

 Creating Application and Controller
 -----------------------------------

-Import jrubyfx file, and subclass FXApplication and FXController.
+Import jrubyfx file, and subclass JRubyFX::Application and JRubyFX::Controller.
 At the bottom of the file, call _yourFXApplicationClass_.launch().
 Override start(stage) in the application, and initialize(url, resources) in the controller.
 See samples/fxml/Demo.rb for commented example, or see the Getting Started guide